bhurstGH/JavaScriptNetlifyFunctions/README.md

 1. Create a `netlify.toml` file in the root directory and copy the contents from the same file in this repository.
 1. Create a `/functions` folder.
 1. Create a `helloWorld.js` file in the `/functions` folder and copy it's contents from the same file in this repository.
-1. Skip to Deploying the project.
+1. Skip to Deploying the project's Quick Steps.

 #### Details